Best Cinnamon Rolls Recipe (Better than Cinnabon)

-This is the Best Homemade Cinnamon Rolls Recipe EVER!
+This is the Best Homemade Cinnamon Rolls Recipe you will ever eat!
 These gooey cinnamon rolls are even better than Cinnabon cinnamon rolls, and are topped with a delicious cream cheese frosting!
 They’re easy to make and can be prepared the day before and left to rise overnight in the refrigerator.

 Whenever I need to make a special breakfast, I always turn to this homemade cinnamon roll recipe.
 Christmas morning, birthdays, you name it, my family requests that we begin our celebrations with these gooey cinnamon rolls.

 This particular cinnamon roll recipe is a step above the rest.
-With a few special (but not difficult) touches (which we’ll discuss below), and an easy-to-follow method, you can make the best cinnamon rolls EVER, in the comfort of your own home!
+With a few special ingredients and an easy-to-follow method, you can make the best cinnamon rolls you’ve ever eaten, in the comfort of your own home.

 What makes this cinnamon roll recipe stand out among the rest is that there is both vanilla extract and cinnamon in the cinnamon roll dough.
-These two additions takes these cinnamon rolls from good, to wow those are great!
+These two additions take these cinnamon rolls from good, the best you’ve ever had.

 I recommend using a standing mixer fitted with the dough hook to make the dough for these best cinnamon rolls.
-My only recommendation is to add a about 1/3 of the dry ingredients at a time, mixing after each addition, to avoid making a floury mess!
+Add a about 1/3 of the dry ingredients at a time, mixing after each addition, to avoid making a mess!

-Mixing the dough by hand is also very easy to do!
-The only difference will be that mixing the cinnamon roll dough by hand requires more kneading by hand than using the standing mixer.
+Mixing the dough by hand is also very easy to do.
+The only difference will be that mixing the dough requires more kneading by hand than using the standing mixer.

 Once a firm but slightly tacky dough ball has formed in the standing mixer (as pictured below), turn the dough out onto a well-floured surface and knead by hand, adding more flour if necessary.